 Family Friendly Admission

-In celebration of our 25th Festival we are slashing the admission fee this year to $5 for adults, students, and seniors.
+The admission is always family friendly and we will share the details later next year.
 Kids 12 and under as well as EBT, WIC, and Health Connector cardholders are free.
 Your Saturday admission will get you in on Sunday too.
 Cash and credit/debit cards accepted at the entrance gates.
-Online ticket purchase will be available September 1.
 No one turned away for lack of funds.